hannesdatta/course-odcm/content/docs/workflow/extraction-plan-prototyping.md

 Parsing becomes more demanding when encountering *lists* rather than single values (this occurs in so-called *nested* JSON trees).
 Carefully think about *how* to extract and store the information.
 For example, you could concatenate multiple values, using commas as separators.
 In some situations, this could create a mess - especially when you're concatenating strings that contain the separation character you've used to tell them apart!).
 The rule of thumb here is that if information stored in arrays is individually important (i.e., each value of it), it's much safer to store it *normalized* (i.e., in its own table).

 {{< /hint >}}

+### Preprocessing on-the-fly

+#### Cleaning

+Some data that you extract from websites isn't "clean".
+For example, it may still contain HTML tag words, and you can decide to remove those before you store your data.
+Also, reassure yourself that your storage format is universal.
+For example, in The Netherlands, the meaning of commas and dots in numbers is reversed: 10,000 means ten, and 10.000 means ten thousand.
+When storing data for (potentially international) use, it's wise adhering to the English notation, which will also ease importing the data to your statistical software packages.

+{{< hint info >}}
+__Why should I clean my data on-the-fly?__

+The type of cleaning we advise you to do at this stage concerns "practical cleaning decisions" that guarantee your data is interpreted the way it *should*.
+We do not suggest to *fully* clean your data at this stage (e.g., such as aggregating the data or removing certain observations which may limit the use of your data for modified or new research questions).

+In practice, cleaning on-the-fly is achieved with extracting substrings, or simply by (programmatic) search-and-replace.

+{{< /hint  >}}

+#### Enrichment

+Suppose you are building a panel data set on prices at an e-commerce website.
+In particular, you're extracting prices and product IDs for smartphones.
+That data alone is insufficient for your analyze - you're missing the single one component that *makes* it a panel data set in the first place: timestamps!

+When scraping data, you need to consider about adding variables already during the scraping process to enrich the data, or provide context to it.
+Next to timestamps (either of when the data was observed, or when your scraper was initiated; choose UTC time, or adhere to the American encoding YYYY/MM/DD hh:mm:ss), storing the IP address of your scraper or derivates like locational details may be advisable under certain circumstances for certain research purposes.

 ## Storage and deployment